ExpressLRS/Docs/docs/quick-start/transmitters/lua-howto.md

 This option is available on ExpressLRS 3.4.0 and newer.
 See the details [here](https://github.com/ExpressLRS/ExpressLRS/pull/2542).

+* `Returnable` - Introduced in ExpressLRS 3.5.0.
+It is used to allow models to be safely loaned from a fleet if unbound OTA.
+A Binding Phrase must be set for this to work properly. see [PR 2744](https://github.com/ExpressLRS/ExpressLRS/pull/2744) for details.

 ### Enter Bind Mode command

 This will put the receiver into Bind Mode.
 It works even if the receiver is already flashed with a binding phrase or already bound traditionally.